seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     that reaches it is a manual dispatch, so the repair also puts the control's CONSTRUCTION where something already runs.

+70. **A transport failure is NOT an absence of data.**
+    A reply is data whatever its status: `404` on a monthly ZIP means that month is not published, and the census counts it, refills from the dailies and says so.
+A request that never completed is a fact about the NETWORK, and merging the two is how a loud failure becomes a silent one. **Measured 09.09.2026**: `backtest_bench.yml` run #19 died at `--fetch` because `_vision_rows` calls `requests.get` with no handler, and one reset ended the download of thirty-one coins — loud, attributable, and it cost a dispatch.
+    **The obvious repair is worse than the crash.** Catching the exception and counting the month absent writes a series short by exactly the hours the reset covered, and inv.
+63 already records what a short series does: it raises nothing, because it is a smaller sample that still answers.
+The repair is therefore THREE outcomes where the code has two — answered, absent, exhausted — with exhaustion failing the COIN, naming itself in the census, never reaching `_save` and never incrementing the counter that means «not in the archive».
+    **Retries are bounded, the bound is stated where a reader meets it, and the seconds spent are printed**: an unbounded retry turns a black-holed host into a job that times out with nothing to show, and a policy nobody can see turns a slow host into an unexplained runtime.
+    **A leg that never answered is evidence about nothing** (inv.
+44), so it may not win a comparison against a leg that did — the one place this rule reaches arithmetic rather than reporting, and the place where a naive repair would silently truncate a series that production then measures.

 ---

 ## 5. Limits